Does My Dog Need Her Teeth Brushed Every Day?

 If your dog has a large mouth and his teeth are spaced far apart (like those of Golden Retrievers, Labradors, Pit Bulls, and other breeds with healthy and normal mouths), if he keeps his mouth closed except when panting, and if his teeth are “scissor” type and come together neatly in the front, you do not need to worry much about dental disease and can probably get by with giving your dog plenty of things to chew on.

-If your dog has a short upper or lower jaw and his teeth do not come together (like pugs, bulldogs, shih tzus, boxers, and other brachycephalic breeds), he breathes through an open mouth, or he has normal jaws but they are tiny and the teeth are too close together (like the Maltese, Yorkie, Miniature Pinscher, and some other small breeds) daily brushing is vital to prevent tartar buildup, gingivitis, and the eventual development of periodontal disease.
+If your dog has a short upper or lower jaw and his teeth do not come together (like Pugs, Bulldogs, Shih Tzus, Boxers, and other brachycephalic breeds), he breathes through an open mouth, or he has normal jaws but they are tiny and the teeth are too close together (like the Maltese, Yorkie, Miniature Pinscher, and some other small breeds) daily brushing is vital to prevent tartar buildup, gingivitis, and the eventual development of periodontal disease.

-Do Puppies Need Their Teeth Brushed Daily Too?
+Puppies Need Their Teeth Brushed Daily Too

 Some people argue "his teeth are going to fall out anyway".
 Do not think that way.

 Start when your dog is still a puppy.

-How to Brush My Dog's Teeth
+How to Brush Your Dog's Teeth

-- If she is small put her up on a table because dogs feel overwhelmed when you are leaning over them.
+- If she is small, put her up on a table because dogs feel overwhelmed when you are leaning over them.

 Your friend deserves your time and effort!